Total Time: 4 hours 20 mins

 Instructions

-1. Thoroughly rinse the duck inside and out under running cold water.
-Dab with kitchen towel until dry.
-Be sure to double check the cavity for any additional fat or parts.
+• Rinse: Thoroughly rinse the duck inside and out under cold running water.
+Pat dry with kitchen towels, and double-check the cavity for any extra fat or parts.

-2. Trim back the neck skin, making sure to leave a 1 ½ inch flap.
-Fold the flap and with a toothpick pin it to the back of the duck.
-Fold the wingtips back under the duck then prick the duck all over with a fork, toothpick or needle.
-You are looking to penetrate the skin but not go through the meat.
+• Trim: Trim back the neck skin, leaving about a 1½-inch flap.
+Fold the flap and pin it to the back of the duck with a toothpick.
+Fold the wingtips behind the duck, then prick the skin all over with a fork, toothpick, or needle—pierce the skin only, not the meat.

-3. Place the duck on a wire rack and let air dry in the refrigerator for 24 hours.
-24 hours not essential, however, the longer you leave it the crispier skin you will get.
+• Dry: Place the duck on a wire rack and air-dry in the refrigerator for up to 24 hours.
+(The longer it dries, the crispier the skin will be.)

-5. Brush the outside of the duck with oil.
-Once coated sprinkle the remaining rub over the duck, making sure to rub it right into the skin.
+• Rub: Brush the outside of the duck with oil, then sprinkle on the remaining rub and massage it thoroughly into the skin.

-6. Set up and preheat your smoker to 250ºF following your manufacturer’s instructions.
+• Preheat: Set up and preheat your smoker to 250°F, following your manufacturer’s instructions.

-9. Once cooked transfer the duck to a cutting block and rest for at least 10 minutes.
-Once well rested carve and serve immediately with the cherry BBQ sauce.
+• Rest: Transfer the duck to a cutting board and let it rest for at least 10 minutes.

 Propane Smoker Safety